-Just as crowd funding has come to investing and borrowing, it has also made its way to real estate investing.
-Realty Mogul is a real estate crowd funding platform where investors and real estate investment sponsors and borrowers come together to create mutually agreeable real estate investments.
-Although we found a few flaws in the system, overall it is easy to use and convenient.
+Just as crowdfunding has come to investing and borrowing, it has also made its way to real estate investing.
+Realty Mogul is a real estate crowdfunding platform where investors and real estate investment sponsors and borrowers come together to create mutually agreeable real estate investments.
+Overall, we found Realty Mogul easy to use and convenient.
 Here’s our full review.

-Today, the platform claims more than 20,000 investors, borrowers and sponsors.
-It has provided financing for more than 300 properties, with loans totaling more than $700 million.
+Today, the platform claims more than 130,000 investors, borrowers, and sponsors.
+It has provided financing for more than 350 properties, with loans totaling more than $280 million.
 The platform arranges residential debt products, as well as both equity and debt products for commercial real estate.
-Realty Mogul is staffed by a team of professionals who have a mix of experience in real estate, finance and technology.
+Realty Mogul is staffed by a team of professionals who have a mix of experience in real estate, finance, and technology.

 How Does Realty Mogul Work?

 Realty Mogul enables investors to participate in a wide range of real estate investments.
-Some examples include multi-family dwellings, office buildings, industrial sites, self storage, retail, medical buildings and hospitality establishments.
-They will even enable you to participate in single-family properties that are bought for the purpose of being rehabilitated and flipped.
-Just about any property can be invested in, as long as it is not used as a primary home or as a secondary residence.
+Some examples include multi-family dwellings, office buildings, industrial sites, self-storage, retail, medical buildings and hospitality establishments.

 When you invest, you typically do so by purchasing shares in a Realty Mogul limited liability company (LLC) that in turn invests into an LLC or Limited Partnership (LP) that holds title to the real property.
 Investing in this way minimizes overhead for the investment sponsors and provides access to more investment opportunities, as well as streamlined reporting of distributions through the platform.

 RM Manager, LLC, which is a wholly owned subsidiary of Realty Mogul, serves as manager of the Realty Mogul LLCs.